Home.

 This is mostly for press folk.

 In 2010, Callaghan was profiled by Marie Claire as one of “18 Successful Women Who Are Changing the World.”
 She was also named one of Variety magazine’s “10 Screenwriters to Watch” of 2010.
-Sheila was a longtime writer/producer on the hit Showtime comedy Shameless and a founder of the feminist activist group The Kilroys.
+Callaghan was a longtime writer/producer on the hit Showtime comedy Shameless and a founder of the feminist activist group The Kilroys.
 She was nominated for a 2016 Golden Globe for her work on the Hulu comedy series Casual and a 2017 WGA Award for her Shameless episode “I Am A Storm.”
+Her small book imprint Tripwire Harlot Press publishes groundbreaking work from adventurous, under-published theater artists.

 Contact.